worseTyler/MarkdownBlogs/2019/11/intellitect-today-scavenger-fun/index.md

 ![](https://intellitect.com/wp-content/uploads/2019/11/Today-1-Winning-team-1024x768.jpg)

 We started the event by playing small games as people were arriving.
-Once everyone was ready, Josh, with a talk-show-host twinkle in his eye, tasked attendees with finding (and taking photos of) various landmarks and items in a relatively small radius around Riverpark Square.
+Once everyone was ready, Josh, with a talk-show-host twinkle in his eye, tasked attendees with finding (and taking photos of) various landmarks and items in a relatively small radius around River Park Square.

 ![](https://intellitect.com/wp-content/uploads/2019/11/Today-2-riverfront2-225x300.jpg)